jlab-hep/localdb-docs/docs/database_demonstration_install_db_machine.md

 ## Installation for the DB machine
 For centos7<br>
-Setup the DB machine environment from here.
+Setup the DB machine environment.

-### Connect DB machine via ssh
+### Connect to the DB machine via ssh

-Please do the following command on your command prompt to connect DB machine via ssh.<br>
+Please run following command on your shell to connect DB machine via ssh.<br>
-We prepared a virtual server and tell you the server name.<br>
+We launched a virtual server and tell you the server name.<br>
-**Change the server name according to the given name** (e.g.:root@localdbserver1)<br> Default password is "password".
+**Change the server name according to the given name** (e.g.:root@localdbserver1)<br> The default password is "password".

 ```bash
 $ ssh root@localdbserverX